-In table \ref{BV} and \ref{CMD} we present the results when applying the reduced likelihood method (see section 4.2) to the 1D $(B-V)_T$ colour distribution and 2D Colour-Magnitude Diagram respectively.
-In this analysis we test the model variants presented here using Tycho-2 data (all populations) in the Galactic Plane.
-To compare our results with \cite{Czekaj2014} we have also computed the reduced likelihood for Model A and B of the mentioned paper.
-The results (see table 4 and 5) confirms that Model A, using Haywood-Robin IMF, fits better the Galactic Plane regions than Model B as reported in \cite{Czekaj2014}.
-We have obtained smaller values of $|L_r|$ for our Default Model and DAV model variant than the values obtained for Model A and Model B, that means that our best models are improving the results of Model A and B of \cite{Czekaj2014} when fitting BGM with Tycho-2 data in the Galactic Plane.
-This improvement are probably due to both the new age range assigned to the sub-populations 1 and 2 of the thin disc (section 2.4) and the new strategy adopted to apply photometric transformation \footnote{Johnson V magnitudes have been transformed to Tycho-2 ($V_T$) following the strategy proposed in \cite{1997ESA} (see table 1.3.4).
-The transformations have been applied before adding the extinction and, for unresolved binary systems before merging fluxes.}.
-For simplicity, we do not list in these tables the $|L_r|$ values corresponding to all the model variants presented in figure 3, only the best of our models are shown.
-Notice that although in the 1D case the HRVB model variant, with the Haywood-Robin IMF, have the second smaller $|L_r|$, this is no more the case when we consider the 2D CMD, where the best models are using Kroupa-Haywood IMF.
+In Tables \ref{BV} and \ref{CMD}, we present the results when applying the reduced likelihood method (see section 4.2) to the 1D $(B-V)_T$ colour distribution and 2D Colour-Magnitude Diagram respectively.
+In this analysis, we test the model variants presented here using Tycho-2 data (all populations) in the Galactic plane.
+To compare our results with \cite{Czekaj2014}, we have also computed the reduced likelihood for Model A and B of the mentioned paper.
+The results (see Tables 4 and 5) confirms that Model A, using Haywood-Robin IMF, fits the Galactic Plane regions better than Model B as reported in \cite{Czekaj2014}.
+We have obtained smaller values of $|L_r|$ for our DM and DAV model variant than the values obtained for Model A and Model B, which means that our best models are improving the results of Model A and B of \cite{Czekaj2014} when fitting BGM with Tycho-2 data in the Galactic plane.
+This improvement is probably due to both the new age range assigned to the sub-populations 1 and 2 of the thin disc (Section 2.4) and the new strategy adopted to apply photometric transformation \footnote{Johnson V magnitudes have been transformed to Tycho-2 ($V_T$) following the strategy proposed in \cite{1997ESA} (see Vol. 1, Table 1.3.4).
+Transformations have been applied before adding the extinction and, for unresolved binary systems, before merging fluxes.}.
+For simplicity, we do not list the $|L_r|$ values corresponding to all the model variants presented in Figure 3 in these tables, only the best of our models are shown.
+We note that, although in the 1D case the HRVB model variant, with the Haywood-Robin IMF, has the second smallest $|L_r|$, this is no longer the case when we consider the 2D CMD, where the best models use Kroupa-Haywood IMF.

 This evaluation method leads us to favour Kroupa-Haywood as the best IMF for the Galactic plane.
-Furthermore we can confirm that this model variants improve the fit with the observational data with respect to the ones on \cite{Czekaj2014}.
+Furthermore, we can confirm that this model variants improve the fit with the observational data with respect to the ones on \cite{Czekaj2014}.